I Love Lucy: Home media

 Beginning in the summer of 2001, Columbia House Television began releasing I Love Lucy on DVD in chronological order.
 They began that summer with the pilot and the first three episodes on a single DVD.
 Every six weeks, another volume of four episodes would be released on DVD in chronological order.
 During the summer of 2002, each DVD would contain between five and seven episodes on a single DVD.
 They continued to release the series very slowly and would not even begin to release any season 2 episodes until the middle of 2002.
-By the spring of 2003, the third season on DVD began to be released with about six episodes released every six weeks to mail order subscribers.
-All these DVDs have the identical features as the DVDs eventually released in the season box sets in retail.
+By the spring of 2003, the third season on DVD began to be released with about six episodes released every six weeks to mail-order subscribers.
+All these DVDs have the same features as the DVDs eventually released in the season box sets.

-By the fall of 2003, season four episodes began to be offered by mail.
-By the spring of 2004 season five DVDs with about six episodes each began to be released gradually.
-Columbia House ended the distribution of these mail order DVDs in the Winter of 2005.
-They began releasing complete season sets in the Summer of 2004 every few months.
-They stated that Columbia House Subscribers would get these episodes through mail before releasing any box sets with the same episodes.
-They finally ended gradual subscriptions in 2005, several months before season 5 became available in retail.
+By the fall of 2003, season-four episodes began to be offered by mail.
+By the spring of 2004, season-five DVDs with about six episodes each began to be released gradually.
+Columbia House ended the distribution of these mail-order DVDs in the Winter of 2005.
+They began releasing complete season sets in the summer of 2004 every few months.
+They stated that Columbia House subscribers would get these episodes through mail before any box sets with the same episodes were released.
+Columbia House finally ended gradual subscriptions in 2005, several months before season 5 became available in retail.
 Columbia House then began to make season box sets available instead of these single volumes.